apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/04-responsive-images.md

 The focal point, which is stored as a percentage on the X and Y axes, is output as a `background-position` CSS property.
 Note that this only makes a difference in practice if `background-size: contain` is not in effect and the `noHeight` option has been passed to the widget.

+{% hint style='info' %}
-> If you have overridden `widget.html` for the `apostrophe-images` widget, take a look at the latest version of `widgetBase.html` to see how this can be applied in your override.
+If you have overridden `widget.html` for the `apostrophe-images` widget, take a look at the latest version of `widgetBase.html` to see how this can be applied in your override.
+{% endhint %}

 ## Other ways to use the focal point data